18 Outstanding Art Portfolio Websites

 Carmen & Luisa are an artistic duo from Spain who create video installations, performance art, sculpture, 3D animation and collage.
 The diversity of their oeuvre sparks visual interest on the homepage of their portfolio website, where a full page gallery is used to display images of the duo’s past projects.

-They’ve strategically placed links to a CV, bio and contact details on the header of their site, making this information available without distracting visitors from continuously browsing through their intriguing collection of works.
+With the help of a portfolio template, they've strategically placed links to a CV, bio and contact details on the header of their site, making this information available without distracting visitors from continuously browsing through their intriguing collection of works.

 04. Jon Burgerman

-A leading figure in the popular ‘doodle’ art style, Jon Burgerman’s website reflects the quirky nature of his work.
+A leading figure in the popular ‘doodle’ art style, Jon Burgerman’s illustration portfolio reflects the quirky nature of his work.
 Customized gifs and a lively color scheme immediately expose visitors to Jon’s artistic identity.
 A slideshow of the artist in various stages of creation leaves viewers with evidence of his idiosyncratic artistic process.

 Jon’s ambitious site exemplifies the nearly endless possibilities of creating an exciting art portfolio website.
 It includes so much - from images of his work, to video interviews and a list of events - without betraying his visual language.